sgost/koinX/src/data/stake/how-to-stake-toncoin.md

       Toncoin.
 From the paid amount, buy the desired amount of TON coins.
   - title: Enter the amount of TON you want to stake and duration
-    description: Go to the 'Stake' section of the crypto platform and enter the amount of TON coins you wish to stake.
+    description: Go to the 'Stake' section of the crypto platform and enter the number of TON coins you wish to stake.
 Then enter the duration for which you want to stake the entered amount of TON coins.
 Remember that there is a minimum and maximum amount of TON you can stake in an exchange.
 Ensure that your entered amount falls in the allowable range.